makitalab/DHcalculation/README.md

 Calculate Homogeneous Translate Matrix with standard/modified Denavit-Hartenberg (DH) parameters
 - Select your robot and its DH parameters
-- Make a CSV file containing the DH parameters with the following format
+- Make a CSV file containing the DH parameters with the following format (See a sample file)

  text: number of joints